SwiftPackageIndex/SwiftPackageIndex-Server/Resources/Blog/Posts/five-years-of-the-swift-package-index.md

-The Swift Package Index is five years old!
-Let’s celebrate that milestone with a retrospective on the project and the Swift package ecosystem.
+When we launched the Swift Package Index five years ago, just before WWDC 2020, it covered 2,500 packages.
+Apple Silicon Macs didn't exists yet (publicly, for another week 😅), we did not run compatibility builds, and did not generate or host documentation. visionOS was still years away and Swift didn't cross-compile to Wasm and Android.
+Swift 5.2 was the latest language version and when Swift developers talked about actors over lunch it was understood the topic was the latest in film and TV.

+With changes happening over such a long time – in terms of a software project – it is easy to overlook and take for granted all the incremental progress that has happened.
+And so today, on the eve of our five year anniversary, we would like to go on a little tour of our project and recap in numbers what an exciting journey it's been.

-The site now indexes over 9,000 packages, and package growth over the years has been remarkably consistent:
+Today, the site indexes over 9,000 packages, and package growth over the years has been remarkably consistent:

 <picture class="shadow">
   <source srcset="/images/blog/number-of-packages~dark.png" media="(prefers-color-scheme: dark)">